dunapanta/Medium-Clone-Nestjs/notas.md

 * And on app.module we need to specify TagEntity
 ` imports: [TypeOrmModule.forFeature([TagEntity])],`

-* For structure the data responsse we can do it on controller and update typescript data type
+* For structure the data response we can do it on controller and update typescript data type
 ```
 @Controller('tags')
 export class TagController {